30 Employee Appreciation Ideas

-While rewards and thank you notes are great ways to show your appreciation, you can also give your staff more freedom to choose.
-The next time you have a list of new projects, take time to ask staff what they might want to do.
+While rewards and thank you notes are great ways to show appreciation, you can also give your staff more freedom to choose.
+The next time you have a list of new projects, ask staff what they might want to do.

 By giving staff the ability to choose their workload and how they want to use their skills, they have an opportunity to challenge themselves.
-In addition, the ability to choose will inspire staff to work harder and feel more appreciated because you cared to ask.
+In addition, choosing will inspire staff to work harder and feel more appreciated because you cared to ask.

-The likelihood of a staff members birthday falling on a workday is pretty high, which means they’ll be spending a pretty significant chunk of their special day at their job.
+The likelihood of a staff member's birthday falling on a workday is pretty high, meaning they’ll be spending a significant chunk of their special day at their job.
 So the question shouldn’t be whether or not you should celebrate birthdays, but rather how you celebrate birthdays.

 By acknowledging birthdays consistently, you subconsciously make the celebration a part of the company culture, and employees feel special.

-With most teams online or connected over some digital platform, consider creating a shoutout channel.
-The shoutout channel is where staff can make shoutouts to other staff members that helped them with a difficult task, shared their workload or showed kindness.
+Consider creating a shoutout channel with most teams online or connected over a digital platform.
+The shoutout channel is where staff can shout out to other staff members who helped them with a difficult task, shared their workload, or showed kindness.

-After setting up the channel, let your team members know what the channel is for and how they can use it.
+After setting up the channel, let your team members know what it is for and how they can use it.
 If you want to take it a step further, consider offering a reward for those who get mentioned to incentivise good behaviour.

 Sometimes asking for the answer can get you to the solution quicker.
 For example, consider asking your staff to rate the current employee appreciation and any creative ideas of how they would like to be appreciated.